 BirdNote shows are two-minute vignettes that incorporate the rich sounds of birds with stories that illustrate the interesting— and in some cases, truly amazing — abilities of birds.

-Tom and Ray Magliozzi — “Click and Clack, the Tappet Brothers” — have been dispensing expert car advice and more on the Peabody Award-winning program for 20 years.
-Each week, they take listener calls and create an hour’s worth of automobile mayhem, interspersed with intelligent advice on car repair.
+Tom and Ray Magliozzi — “Click and Clack, the Tappet Brothers” — dispensed expert car advice and more on the Peabody Award-winning program for more than 20 years.
+Each week, they took listener calls and create an hour’s worth of automobile mayhem, interspersed with intelligent advice on car repair.